 “HAVE PATIENCE,” SAYS CHRIS HYZY, Chief Investment Officer for Merrill and Bank of America Private Bank.
 It may take another six to nine months for the markets and economy to “reset” after a period of historic challenges, including the highest inflation and the quickest interest rate increases by the Federal Reserve (the Fed) in 40 years.

-“There’s a rising probability that the economy will enter a recession during the early months of 2023,” Hyzy says.
+“It’s possible that the economy will enter a recession later this year or in early 2024,” Hyzy says.
 It could be brief and mild if we see a sharp drop in inflation, he adds.
 “That might prompt the Fed to pause its rate increases and start focusing on both inflation and growth, instead of just inflation.”
-Other positive signals to watch for are a peak in employment, stabilization in corporate earnings and a weakening U.S. dollar, all of which could lead to a new bull market phase by mid to late 2023, Hyzy says.
+Other positive signals to watch for are a bottoming in the leading economic indicators, stabilization in corporate earnings and a weakening U.S. dollar, all of which could lead to a new bull market phase by mid to late 2023, Hyzy says.

 Despite expected continuing volatility through the first six to nine months of the year, there are some steps you can consider now, Hyzy adds.
 “Stock valuations, while not cheap, have become more attractive, and rising rates have created new income opportunities.”
 A recent Portfolio Positioning report from the Chief Investment Office, “Considerations Through the Reset to the Next New Cycle,” details approaches tailored to different investing styles and priorities.
 It all starts with your personal investing preferences and goals, Hyzy says.
 Explore the areas below that match your main investing focus.

 - Balance and diversification

 - Retirement cash flow

 - Long-term growth

 - Conserving my assets